hexchat/gtk-win32/index.md

 </table>

+\* HarfBuzz will be required for Pango 1.32 only, unsupported currently

 ## Building

 If you feel brave enough to build these on your own, bear in mind, GTK+ on Windows is **pain in the ass**.
 You're warned.